mohitmv/webio/README.md

 In this example: value of `button_data["num]` is incremented whenever user click on Button.
 Which cause re-calculation of current frame and re-rendering of front-end elements displayed.
 Note that re-rendering doesn't reload the entire front-end.
 In the process of re-rendering, differences from previous frame are updated in current frame to reflect the minimum change in front-end.

-3. Front-end elements
-Front-end elements are used in `Render` method to create current frame of web interface.
-A frame is nothing but combination of front-end elements in tree like structure.
-These front-end elements can be divided into 2 catogeries
-1. Atomic Elements - elements, which are used for rendering an atomic entity on front-end. ex: icon, button, text-area, text etc. These elements remains leaf node in frame-tree.
-2. Combining Elements - elements, which are used for combining other front-end elements. ex: HDiv (Horizontal-Division), VDiv (vertical division), etc..
-These elements remains intermediate node in frame-tree.
-Example:
 ```
 VDiv(
   Button("Click Me"),